pspacek/python-ldap/Doc/ldap.rst

    Limit on waiting for a network response, in seconds.
    Defaults to :py:const:`NO_LIMIT`.
-   This option is mapped to option constant :py:const:`OPT_NETWORK_TIMEOUT` and used in the underlying OpenLDAP lib.
+   This option is mapped to option constant :py:const:`OPT_NETWORK_TIMEOUT` and used in the underlying OpenLDAP client lib.

 .. py:attribute:: LDAPObject.protocol_version -> int